 After the opening of the sealed doorway in 1923 (February 16 was the official opening ceremony), all four walls of the burial chamber were found to be covered with painted decoration (Figure 4).
-The scenes can be interpreted in sequence, from right to left, starting from the eastern wall (above the golden throne.
-Back panel shows the king anointed by his wife and half-sister, Ankhesenamun while the sun disk the Aten - offers them ankh (life) signs.
+The scenes can be interpreted in sequence, from right to left, starting from the eastern wall (above the treasury doorway) to represent a successful transition of the king to his eternal afterlife.

+Figure 3a (left).
+Carter 91, from the antechamber, is the golden throne.
+Back panel shows the king anointed by his wife and half-sister, Ankhesenamun while the sun disk - the Aten - offers them ankh (life) signs.
 Royal Mail stamp issued 24 Nov 2022 with Dorchester first day cancel as Figure 1.
 This card is Tut Ank Amen's Treasures 4 (Lehnert & Landrock).